 The truck driver must keep a diligent lookout and adjust their view to see better in their mirrors.
 Some mirrors minimize the view to give the truck driver different angles of their side blind spots.
 The truck driver has the responsibility to maintain their lane and not change without checking their blind spots.
 All vehicles on the road have the same obligation to check their blind spots and make sure they are not in a truck’s blind spots before changing lanes.

 Types of Common Accidents

 Common blind spot truck accidents happen during lane changes, especially on multi-lane roads.
 These accidents are typically side-impact collisions.
-The most dangerous collisions are when the passenger car gets underneath the trailer and can is struck, spins out, or is crushed by the rear tandem wheels.
+The most dangerous collisions are when the passenger car gets underneath the trailer and is struck, spins out, or is crushed by the rear tandem wheels.
 The passenger compartment can be sheared above the door post by the truck or trailer equipment.